 Adderall headaches are quite common; as a side effect they have an incidence greater than 10%.
 In most cases, there is no immediate danger associated with an amphetamine-related headache.
 But chronic headaches, can range from uncomfortable to debilitating.

 Adderall is potent psychostimulant.
 It is comprised of four amphetamine salts used for the treatment of ADHD.
 If you’re experiencing amphetamine-related headaches, you should consult the physician that prescribes the medication for you.
-You might also consider using prescription or non-prescription alternatives to amphetamine.
+You might also consider using prescription to amphetamine.

 Rarely, amphetamine-related headaches are extremely serious.
 Seek immediate medical attention if your headache (1) comes abruptly and worsens within seconds or minutes (thunderclap headache), (2) occurs with fever or stiff neck, occurs with a seizure, confusion, loss of consciousness or personality changes, (3) begins quickly after strenuous exercise or injury, (4) is new and co-occurs with weakness, impaired vision or numbness.